csc-ubc-okanagan/csc-data-blog/content/post/2025-08-07-when-to-consider-random-or-fixed-effects-in-the-model/index.en.Rmd

 ---
-title: "When to consider random or fixed effects in the model?"
+title: "When to Consider Random or Fixed Effects in the Model?"
 author: ["Amir Golzan"]
 date: 2025-08-11 09:00:00 -0800
 categories: ["Modelling", "R"]